 What is Modified Broad Match?

-Modified Broad Match is a very handy match type option within Google AdWords.
-Modified Broad Match allows search engine advertising marketeers to target a keyword or search phrase including:
+Modified Broad Match is a very handy match type within Google AdWords.
+Modified Broad Match allows search engine advertising marketers to target a keyword or search phrase including:

 - past, present and future tenses

 As such, Modified Broad Match fits right in between the Broad Match and Phrase Match, with the advantages of both of these match types:

 - It takes various ways of spelling into account

 - It is not triggered by irrelevant keywords